WHEN IS THIS MEMOIR COMING?

-Each Wednesday, walking the five, dirty, long inner-city blocks back to 309 Madison Ave, in and around large cracks in the sidewalk, following my nose as I drew near to the Russo/DeMarco family complex, my digestive juices set my stomach growling as those pots of steeping tomato gravy bubbled and led me to my beloved bowl of spaghetti and meatballs, presented precisely at 5pm, right onto that white formica table a few feet from the stove, in that little kitchen with the red rooster wall paper.
+Each Wednesday, walking the five, dirty, long inner-city blocks back to 309 Madison Ave, in and around large cracks in the sidewalk, I always followed my nose as I drew near to the Russo/DeMarco family complex.
+My digestive juices set my stomach growling as those pots of steeping tomato gravy bubbled and led me to my beloved bowl of spaghetti and meatballs, presented precisely at 5pm, right onto that white formica table a few feet from the stove, in that little kitchen wrapped in red rooster wall paper.

 Telling stories was the way I learned to survive certain realities in my house, a way to entertain my mother, particularly to fend off her always lurking foul moods, rages and depressions.
 I told colorful stories as I danced and moved, animating my experiences to bring a smile to her face.
 She’d slap her side, or throw her head back in a hearty laugh; and I knew all was well and I’d be safe, for a time.
 My dad looked adoringly at me as he always did in my childhood, and particularly as I crafted my tales.

 At 17 I threw myself out into the wild world.
-The summer of 1969 I deliberately lost my virginity, smoked pot, took acid, attended all kinds of rock concerts at the Fillmore East, Atlantic City, and at various clubs up and down the east coast.
-I wore flowery dresses and frangipani perfume.
-Out of high school two weeks, in a hotel room on Rt 4, Rick Deodato and I lost my coveted virginity.
+The summer of 1969 I deliberately lost my virginity, smoked pot, took acid, attended WOODSTOCK, and all kinds of rock concerts at the Fillmore East, Atlantic City, and at various clubs up and down the East coast.
+I wore flowery dresses scented with frangipani perfume.
+Out of high school only two weeks, in a hotel room on Rt 4, Rick Deodato and I lost our virginity.
 This life-changing event occurred over a bottle of Mateus and a bowl of hashish.
 Rick was a freshman at Villanova and took me to all kinds of concerts and events including the premiere of HAIR in New York City.
-Once we sat in the back seat of a cadillac with another couple in Totowa, N.J. smoking hashish as the men landed on the moon; radio on, listening to the astronauts, stoned out of our gourds, that hot July night...it was "Wow!
+Once we sat in the back seat of a black Cadillac with another couple in Totowa, N.J. smoking hashish as astronauts landed on the moon; radio on, listening to their voices, stoned out of our gourds, that hot July night... was...
+"Wow!
 Far out man..."
 The Vietnam war was raging, young people were getting too high, and men were walking on the moon.
-I was 17 years old.
+I was 17.

-I acquired every new album to come out, Ten Years After, Led Zeppelin, Doors, Dylan, Cream, Rolling Stones, Big Pink, my beloved Jefferson Airplane whose lead singer Grace Slick was my idol; and I lost myself in music and lyrics which seemed to soothe my adolescent angst.
-I displayed the LP’s proudIy on the floor against my stereo I set up on my fake green Oriental carpet next to my bed with the Indian bedspread everyone who was anyone had in their room.
+I acquired every new album to come out, Ten Years After, Led Zeppelin, Doors, Dylan, Cream, Janis Joplin, Rolling Stones, Big Pink, Beatles, and my beloved Jefferson Airplane whose lead singer Grace Slick was my idol.
+I lost myself in their music and lyrics which soothed my adolescent angst.
+I displayed my LP’s proudIy on the floor against my stereo that I set up on my fake green Oriental carpet next to my dorm bed, the one with the Indian bedspread everyone who was anyone had in their room.
 I left for college two weeks after attending Woodstock, and like a homing pigeon I returned home again and again to report on my expanding life and to relay my wild new adventures, in colorful detail, sparing my parents none of the glory, nor the gore.
 I delighted in these sessions as much as they did.

 I’m more than compelled to write it all as memoir now for anyone to read.
-But more than anything I want my son to one day see my life in full context so he can understand the forces that are always at play from generation to generation, and to maybe begin to accept his life and the continuum and, to forgive me; his wild uncompromising mom who decided at 40 years old to bring him into the world by herself.
-The early years with my little boy are some of the most tender, heart-opening years of my life.
-HIs beauty and brilliance knocks me out still.
-These years grounded me after three decades of life in the fast lanes of Hollywood, Paris, Aspen, San Francisco, and New York City cavorting with the “in crowd” of artists, actors, musicians, writers, aristocrats, and a wide variety of eccentrics and wild ones.
-Always pulling my parents into my life, I once even took my mom back stage after attending Saturday Night Live and introduced her to the cast, forfeiting my invite to go dancing with Al Pacino and Robert Dinero at a private club; sending two of my girlfriends instead.
+But more than anything I want my son to one day see my life in full context so he can understand the forces that are always at play from generation to generation, and to maybe begin to accept his life and the continuum and, to forgive me; his wild uncompromising mom who decided at 40 years old to bring him into the world alone, broke, and with no plan...
+The early years with my little boy are some of the most tender, heart-opening, and most difficult years of my life.
+Klee's (Clay) beauty and brilliance knocks me out still.
+These years grounded me after three decades of life in the fast lanes of Hollywood, Paris, Aspen, San Francisco, Taos, and New York City cavorting with the “in crowd” of artists, musicians, writers, aristocrats, super-stars, and a wide variety of eccentrics and wild ones.
+Always pulling my parents into my life, I once took my mom back stage after attending Saturday Night Live and introduced her to the cast, forfeiting my invite to go dancing with Al Pacino and Robert Dinero at a private club that same night, and sending two of my girlfriends instead.

-I’ve read twelve memoirs in the last three months, and listen for the tempo, the honesty, the details, and am inspired by my comrades who lived to tell; particularly Pamela De Barres, Grace Slick, Peter Townsend, Keith Richards, and Carlos Santana,… to name a few.
+I’ve read twenty memoirs in the last year, and listen for the tempo, the honesty, the details, and am inspired by my comrades who lived to tell; particularly Pamela De Barres, Sally Field, Grace Slick, Peter Townsend, Keith Richards, and Carlos Santana,… to name a few.

 I think way too much, and experience writers block more than not.
 I must write.
 I must write.
 I know it.
 I wake up in the night with fully formed paragraphs lurking at the edges of my cerebral cortex, and memories of amazing events I’ve experienced, only to fall back asleep and having the vivid pictures and words erased clean by morning.

 My journals, post college, documented the tender early 20’s years, meticulously describing meeting “Jack,” our phone calls and the personal stories he shared with me.
-All this contact with fame instantly ignited my ambitions to move to Los Angeles and “to become a movie star;” and thus changing the trajectory of my life forever.
+I blabbed on and on about directors I admired and all the female stars of the New Hollywood cinema who inspired me; Karen Black, Jessica Lange, Ellen Burstyn, and Sissy Spacek, to name a few.
+This sudden, although obtuse contact with fame after meeting Jack Nicholson instantly ignited my ambitions to move to Los Angeles and “to become a movie star,” and thus changed the trajectory of my life forever.

-My everyday struggles in the dance/theater company “Players,” and the drama of communal living in the Haight Ashbury, being on food stamps and serving cocktails in the evenings, fired this dream as I climbed up and down the hills of foggy San Francisco, mostly like a trapped animal, depressed and lost at 23, trying to figure out how to actually get to the “city of angels” without a job or a dollar: trying to figure out just who I was.
-The structure of school was now gone.
+The everyday struggles in the dance/theater company “Players,” and the drama of communal living in the Haight Ashbury, being on food stamps and serving cocktails in the evenings, fired this dream as I climbed up and down the hills of foggy San Francisco, mostly like a trapped animal, depressed and lost at 23, trying to figure out how to actually get to the “city of angels” without a job or a dollar to my name.
+I struggled to figure out just who I was.
+The structure of school was gone.
 I was lost.
-With $70.00 lent to me, and a Swedish boyfriend to drive down with, I left with three outfits and a pair of boots on Feb 1, 1977; a few names scratched on a piece of paper, and headed for Sunset Strip.
-I checked into the Sunset Doheney Motel, for a week, and had a whole $10.00 left.
-I was 25 years old.
+With $70.00 lent to me, and a Swedish boyfriend to drive down with, I left the Bay Area with three outfits and a pair of boots on Feb 1, 1977; and a few names scratched on a piece of paper, heading for Sunset Strip.
+I checked into the Sunset Doheney Motor Inn, for a week, leaving me a whole $10.00 left.
+I was 25 years young.

-As I bobbed in the “pool of sharks” of Los Angeles, navigating around innocently, my nubile, dance and yoga-sculpted body swimming in these new waters, holding but one nostril above the water, I navigated clumsily this jasmine and honeysuckle scented world of stars, fast cars, pools, parties, alcohol and drugs ..and the free wheeling sex-capades rampant during the 70;s.
-My diaries hit the land fill 250 miles north of Hollywood.
-Oh well...Now I was living my dream.
+As I bobbed in the “pool of sharks” of Los Angeles, navigating around innocently, my nubile, dance and yoga-sculpted body swim fearlessly in these new waters, holding but one nostril above the water, I navigated clumsily this jasmine and honeysuckle-scented world of stars, fast cars, pools, parties, alcohol and drugs ... and dabbled in the free wheeling sex-capades rampant during the 70's.

-It was there, in Beverly Hills, I found my lifeline to Yoga at Bikram’s Yoga College of India.
+It was in Beverly Hills, at Bikram’s Yoga College of India, I found my lifeline, my grounding, and a shelter.
 Bikram Choudhury was my rock through every affair and madcap trip.
 We'd talk late into the night and he'd lecture me to stop running crazy with "these people."
-I’d limp into his studio after ten days on the road with Hunter S. Thompson, 6 lbs thinner, wasted, but ready to become strong and focused again; doing doubles until I got my Self back, only to be called off for another wild adventure with the “good doctor.”
-Here I was studying yoga, training to teach; one of the coveted few Bikram chose to teach; and running with the Gonzo journalist at the same time whom I was madly in love with.
+I’d limp into his studio after ten days on the road with Hunter S. Thompson, 6 lbs. thinner, wasted, but ready to become strong and focused again; doing double classes, until I got my Self back, only to be called off for yet another wild adventure with the irresistible “good doctor.”
+Here I was studying yoga, training to eventually teach yoga; one of the coveted few students Bikram chose to teach; and running with the infamous Gonzo journalist at the same time whom I was madly in love with.
 Go Figure.

-I now have the opportunity and the time to write.
-I feel 10 months pregnant with story.
-After 6 decades, life almost makes sense.
+I feel 10 months pregnant with my life story.
 I can see, feel, taste, and touch the spiritual line, the coherency, the whys, what’s and how’s of it all.

 If I die before I wake, I pray the Lord my memoir, He will make … putting it into someone’s hands who would be inspired to shape.
-If I don’t die before I wake, I will craft it… for goodness sake.
+If I don’t die before I wake, I will craft it anyway … for goodness sake.